Paulpey13/Fast_API_Training/README.md

 # Fast Api Training Repo

-On this repo, I wuild build different projects with FAST API in order to train my self
+On this repo, I will build different projects with FAST API in order to train my self